 My state involvement thus far involves attending all the state Updates beginning in Fall of 2011, and as the leader of the NHMGs, attending the state leaders’ meetings.
-One of my most enjoyable responsibilities since becoming a Master Gardener is answering questions as part of the Cooperative Extension’s Ask An Expert Program.
-I love it because I am helping people solve their gardening problems and, at the same time, I am always learning and updating my knowledge.
-I am retired, which allows me to spend many happy hours working with our very active NHMG group on our many activities.
-We work at our local Farmers Market, present Gardening Workshops and Tree Seminars, and hosted the 2016 State Master Gardener Update conference.
+One of my most enjoyable responsibilities since becoming a Master Gardener is answering questions as part of the Cooperative Extension’s Ask an Expert Program.
+As Vice-President, I chair the Grants Committee and the Nominating Committee.

-I have been Vice President and President of the State MG group and served on the Endowment Fund Committee.
-I was elected Secretary in 2014 and re-elected in 2016.
+I have been Vice President and President of the State MG Association and served on the Endowment Fund Committee.
+I was elected State Secretary in 2014 and re-elected in 2016.
 I was thrilled to receive my Gold Star Badge in 2014.
 I also have served as Sec/Treas, VP, and President of our local MG group.
 I especially enjoy our annual plant sale, attending garden tours and Updates.